19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Intelligence.md

 - [Spell Scrolls](../../Magic/Spell%20Scrolls.md)
 - Reading and writing (players with negative intelligence are illiterate)

-Other use cases that fall in line with these according to GM discretion may also use **INT**
+Other use cases according to GM discretion may also use [Intelligence](Intelligence.md).